return1/return1.at/content/2011-11-24-apache2-analyze-tweak-mpm-perl-script.rst

 :category: Server
 :tags: apache, perl, ubuntu
 :slug: apache2-analyze-tweak-mpm-perl-script
+:summary: A handy perl script, which analyzes your
+          currently running apache clients and helps you with tweaking your MPM settings based on calculations.

 Recently I stumbled over a handy perl script, which analyzes your currently running apache clients and helps you with tweaking your MPM